omnia-md/conda-recipes/openpathsampling/README.md

-This is a recipe for building the current development package into a conda binary.
+This is a recipe for building a release into a conda binary.

 The installation on travis-ci is done by building the conda package, installing it, running the tests, and then if successful pushing the package to anaconda